 We reach adult learners, too.

-The same principles of pedagogy that we use to reach K-12 audiences help nonprofits and government organizations rally support for missions, inform constituents of the good work done on their behalf, and deliver solutions.
-We often focus on capacity building, empowering your staff to use the principles that enhance engagement and retention in everything from digital materials to live, in-person training.
+The same principles of pedagogy that we use to reach K-12 audiences help nonprofits and government organizations rally support for missions, inform constituents of the good work done on their behalf, engage a volunteer force, and deliver solutions.
+We often focus on capacity building, empowering your volunteers and staff to use the principles that enhance engagement and sticky learning in everything from digital materials to live, in-person training.

 "Before Planet Word even had doors, Wondrus spotlighted the connection points and avenues for reaching students and teachers for each planned gallery, creating an invaluable framework that guides our education approach and team in supporting and interacting with school-aged children.
 Beyond the actionable education wisdom, the Opportunities Report is a rich resource we continue to mine for fundraising, staff onboarding and shaping our strategy for creating educational resources that meet the needs of children, and their caregivers and teachers."